jhpyle/docassemble/_docs/api.md

 Parameters:

  - `key`: the API key.
- - `username`: the user name of the user whos secret you wish to retrieve.
+ - `username`: the user name of the user whose secret you wish to retrieve.
- - `password`: the password of the user whos secret you wish to retrieve.
+ - `password`: the password of the user whose secret you wish to retrieve.

 Required privileges: none.